tapfortap/Documentation/getting-started.md

 ##  SDK Integration

 Once you have your account-wide API key, you need to  [download our SDK](https://github.com/tapfortap/SDK/archive/master.zip) and integrate it into each of your applications.
 Follow our documentation step-by-step for native [Android](/doc/android/integration) or [iOS](/doc/ios/integration) integration.
-For additional help, watch out SDK implementation videos for native [Android](http://www.youtube.com/watch?v=xDj16PJ5WQk&hd=1), native [iOS](http://www.youtube.com/watch?v=LS7DEvITf7Y&hd=1), and other non-native plugins as they become available.

-If you are using one of our supported plugins (Unity 3D, Phonegap, etc.), [download the SDK package for the corresponding plugin](/doc).
-If you are using one of our supported plugins, please follow the documentation for that specific plugin.
+Follow this step-by-step guide for [Unity](/doc/unity/integration).

 ##  Trigger Initialize